Lungwort

 Historical Uses

-Lungwort (Pulmonaria officinalis) has a history of use dating back to medieval Europe, where herbalists applied the Doctrine of Signatures—a belief that plants resembling human organs could be used to treat ailments of those organs.
+Lungwort has a history of use dating back to medieval Europe, where herbalists applied the Doctrine of Signatures—a belief that plants resembling human organs could be used to treat ailments of those organs.
 Because its leaves are spotted and resemble lung tissue, lungwort was used to treat respiratory issues, such as coughs, bronchitis, and tuberculosis.

 Modern Clinical Uses